 We currently employ 25 environmental experts, including 17 biologists.

 At Westar, we have been reducing emissions to make our generating facilities cleaner than regulations have required for years.

 We have invested $1.
 8 billion to improve air quality since 2005.

-By 2017, 50% of your power will be generated with no emissions.
+Today, 50% of your power is generated with no emissions.